 Ice Evaporators Section 1

 One of the main 4 elements of a cooling cycle is the evaporators.
 Also known as the evaporation section in the technical dictionary.
 The word evaporator is derived from the word evaporation and passed directly from the word evaporator to our language.
-The word apor evaporation man means evaporation.
+The word evaporation man means evaporation.

-In order to make this cycle more usable, in-between filters, oil and liquid separators, sump heaters, condenser fan speed controllers, pressure switches, liquid tanks, absorber pipes, pressure clocks, speed, etc. control devices.
-We can examine ice evaporators under 7 different types, These are Plate Ice, Block Ice, Cube Ice, Tube Ice, Nuget Ice, Slurry Ice and Flake Ice.
+In order to make this cycle more usable, in-between filters, oil, and liquid separators, sump heaters, condenser fan speed controllers, pressure switches, liquid tanks, absorber pipes, pressure clocks, speed, etc. control devices.
+We can examine ice evaporators under 7 different types, These are Plate Ice, Block Ice, Cube Ice, Tube Ice, Nuget Ice, Slurry Ice, and Flake Ice.

 In the picture above you can see the CUBE 400 evaporator of Rosen Industrial Company.
 The evaporator pictured can deliver 400kg of ice per day under optimum conditions.

-Tube Ice Evaporators, Tube ice is the type of evaporator that requires the most gas in terms of quantity compared to other ice machines (except 1 model of flake ice).
+Tube ice is the type of evaporator that requires the most gas in terms of quantity compared to other ice machines (except 1 model of flake ice).
 The reason for this is that the refrigerant is circulated in tubes ranging from 200mm to 300mm in height and 1000mm to 5000mm in diameter depending on the capacity.
 The defrosting function provides the ice casting process.